biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 <br>

-Whenever you type a *character string* (text), R expects to find an *object* with that name.
+Whenever you type a *character string* (text), R expects to find an *object* with that name (we will get to what exactly objects are in a little bit!).
 When no object exists with that name, R will throw an error.
 We will learn some of the basics of objects in section 5 of today's session.

 </details>